Swirrl/csvw-issues/issues/002-aligning-linked-data-and-annotated-table.md

 model](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/#dfn-annotated-table)

-My proposition is that the standardised semantics of CSVW's annnotated table model are largely incompatible with linked data dereferencing.
+My proposition is that the standardised semantics of CSVW's annnotated table model are subtly incompatible with linked data dereferencing.

 Due to the issues outlined here, I also claim that CSVW as it stands yields and encourages unharmonised data outcomes.
 Outcomes which